-C. Continuous Contract.

-A continuous contract shall continue in effect for an indefinite period, subject only to:

-- (1) Retirement of the faculty member; - (2) Modification by a succeeding Continuous Contract (compensation, terms of employment or date modifications):

-- (3) Death of the faculty member; - (4) Resignation of the faculty member; - (5) Termination for cause by the Board of Trustees in accordance with due process procedures (BP5.2.4); - (6) Revocation of appropriate/required certification or required licensures; - (7) Conviction of a felony or behavior that is violent or harmful to others - (8) Non-reappointment due to program suspension or change in program status; - a.)
-Non-reappointment for a continuous contract based on changes in program status shall be made by the Board of Trustees upon the recommendation of the President of the College with input from the division chair and Chief Academic Officer. - b.)
-If a reduction in force is necessary involving faculty on continuous contracts in an area with multiple faculty assignments, faculty members shall be selected for nonreappointment based on instructional effectiveness and College service as evidenced by the faculty evaluation process. - c.)
+- C.3.
+Continuous Contract.
+A continuous contract shall continue in effect for an indefinite period, subject only to: - a) Retirement of the faculty member; - b) Modification by a succeeding Continuous Contract (compensation, terms of employment, or date modifications); - c) Death of the faculty member; - d) Resignation of the faculty member; - e) Termination for cause by the Board of Trustees in accordance with due process procedures (BP Procedure 5.21.4); - f) Revocation of appropriate/required certification or required licensures; - g) Conviction of a felony or - h) Behavior that is violent or harmful to others - i) Non-reappointment due to program suspension or change in program status; - i.)
+Non-reappointment for a continuous contract based on changes in program status shall be made by the Board of Trustees upon the recommendation of the President of the College with input from the division chair appropriate Dean and Chief Academic Officer. - ii.)
+If a reduction in force is necessary involving faculty on continuous contracts in an area with multiple faculty assignments, faculty members shall be selected for nonreappointment based on instructional effectiveness and College service as evidenced by the faculty evaluation process. - iii.)
 If program recommendations or other conditions exist that indicate the faculty member shall not be retained, said faculty member shall be notified as soon as possible.
-If circumstances warrant, the faculty member shall be offered a limited term contract of one year. - (9) Non-Reappointment Due to Deficiencies in Performance:
+If circumstances warrant, the faculty member shall be offered a limited-term contract of one year. - j) Non-Reappointment Due to Deficiencies in Performance;

 If instruction-related areas of concern exist, the faculty member should be notified as soon as they are evident.
 Corrections of the deficiencies shall be made immediately in accordance with a plan developed by the instructor, the division chair, and the Chief Academic Officer.
 If deficiencies continue within one semester after notification, action shall be taken for non-reappointment.
-If circumstances warrant, the faculty member shall be offered a limited term contract of one year.

-(10) Non-Reappointment Due to Financial Exigency;
+If circumstances warrant, the faculty member shall be offered a limited-term contract of one year. k) Non-Reappointment Due to Financial Exigency;

-If contract non-renewal is the result of financial exigency, the faculty positions discontinued due to financial exigency will not be filled within a two-year period by replacement(s) nor will temporary full-time positions be created.
+If contract non-renewal is the result of financial exigency, the faculty positions discontinued due to financial exigency will not be filled within a two (2)-year period by replacement(s) nor will temporary full-time positions be created.

-(11) Faculty whose Continuous Contracts are not renewed pursuant to subsection (8), (9), or (10) may submit a written appeal to the Board of Trustees.
+(11) Faculty whose Continuous Contracts are not renewed pursuant to subsection (§i), (9-j), or (k) may submit a written appeal to the Board of Trustees.
 The Board of Trustees may review the documents relating to the appeal and decide the matter, or it may hold a hearing.
 The decision of the Board will be final.

-5.15.9 Employment Contract Resignations
+5.9.9 Employment Contract Resignations (Revised xxx 2022)

 Resignations effective at the end of the contracted term will be submitted to the Chief Academic Officer and the Director of Human Resources; such resignations do not require Board approval.
 Resignations with an effective date that occurs during the contracted term will be submitted to the President of the College for action.
-It is expected that thirty working days' notice be provided to the College.
+It is expected that thirty 30 working days' notice be provided to the College.
 Acceptance of contract release shall be made by the Board of Trustees upon the recommendation of the President of the College with input from the Chief Academic Officer.
-The College funded medical and life insurance benefits will be terminated effective the end of the month of the contracted term or the end of the month in which employment is severed if within the contracted term.
+The College funded medical, vision, dental, and life insurance benefits will be terminated effective at the end of the month of the contracted term or the end of the month in which employment is severed if within the contracted term.

-Release on less than thirty days' notice may be granted due to extenuating circumstances but will require approval by the College President and Board of Trustees.
+Release on less than thirty 30 days' notice may be granted due to extenuating circumstances but will require approval by the College President and Board of Trustees.